btamagne/rust_playground/README.md

 ## From "The Book"

-These little mini project all come from [The Rust Programming Language Book](https://doc.rust-lang.org/stable/book/), hereafter referred to as "The Book".
+These little mini projects all come from [The Rust Programming Language Book](https://doc.rust-lang.org/stable/book/), hereafter referred to as "The Book".

 ### hello_cargo